Irish Australians: Irish language

+Australian Irish Sign Language

+Alongside the oral Irish language, ISL (or Irish Sign Language) arrived with Dominican Nuns in 1875 with the construction of three schools where Australian Irish Sign Language (AISL) was taught.
+As a Francosign language, AISL is quite distinct from Auslan and other Banzsl languages, though it is also notably unrelated neither to Gaeilge nor to the numerous Australian Aboriginal sign languages.

+AISL and the more dominant Australian sign language, Auslan, were used as the primary languages of Deaf instruction from the late 1800s to the early 1950s.
+By this point, however, with all sign languages experiencing the effects of oralism and audism, AISL has over time become relegated to small groups of friends and families.

 Politics

-Although Catholic Irish were not generally politically powerful, the large number of Irish combined with universal male suffrage made it possible for Irish to sometimes gain office, such as the Victorian premiers John O'Shanassy (1857, 1858–59, 1861–63) and Charles Gavan Duffy (1871–72).
-Peter Lalor was the leader of the 1854 Eureka Rebellion, later a conservative member of parliament.
+Due to the considerably large Irish Catholic population in Australia, this enabled the Irish population to influence the politicial sphere of early Australian history immensely.
 Before 1890, Irish Catholics opposed Henry Parkes, the main liberal leader, and free trade, since both represented Protestant, English landholding and wealthy business interests.
 In the great strike of 1890 Cardinal Moran, the head of the church, was sympathetic toward unions, but Catholic newspapers were critical of organised labour throughout the decade.
 After 1900, Catholics joined the Labor Party because its stress on equality and social welfare appealed to people who were workers and small farmers.
 In the 1910 elections Labor gained in areas where the concentration of Catholics was above average, and the number of Catholics in Labor's parliamentary ranks rose.